lsportsltd/trade360-java-sdk/README.md

 rabbitmq.inplay.concurrent_consumers: 1
 rabbitmq.inplay.max_concurrent_consumers: 1
 ```
+spring.application.name- name of the application
+spring.codec.max-in-memory-size - maximum size of the in-memory buffer for encoding and decoding messages
 name - name for a RabbitMQ connection
 rabbit_listener_container_factory_name - name of the RabbitMQ listener container factory
 package_id - LSports package id/used to create RabbitMQ queue name